josetraderx/mean_reversion_OU/README.md

 Total Return: 12.30%

 Estimated Parameters:
-  mu: 150.10
+  mu: 150.10    # Mean level
-  theta: 0.18
+  theta: 0.18   # Mean reversion speed
-  sigma: 4.32
+  sigma: 4.32   # Volatility
 ```

-## Requirements
+## 📋 Requirements

+- **Python 3.8+**
-- Python 3.8+
+- Core Libraries:
   - pandas
   - numpy
   - scipy
   - matplotlib
   - yfinance

-All requirements are listed in `requirements.txt`.
+All dependencies are listed in `requirements.txt`

-## Notes
+## ⚠️ Disclaimer

-- This project is for educational and research purposes only.
+- This project is for educational and research purposes only
-- Use at your own risk.
-Past performance does not guarantee future results.
+- Past performance does not guarantee future results
+- Trade at your own risk
+- Always validate strategies with paper trading first

-## License
+## 📜 License

-MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📧 Contact

+For questions and feedback, please open an issue or reach out through GitHub.